Dharshan Munidasa: Career

 In July 2014, Munidasa opened his third restaurant Kaema Sutra, in partnership with Bollywood Actress Jacqueline Fernandez, plating up contemporary Sri Lankan cuisine.

 In 2014 Dharshan established The Tuna & The Crab in Galle at Dutch Hospital (Galle Fort) in the South of Sri Lanka; a hybrid Japanese and Seafood restaurant that combines the best of Nihonbashi and Ministry of Crab.
 This was his first restaurant venture outside the capital city of Colombo.

 Dharshan also launched his own green juice which utilizes Gotukola as its primary ingredient.
 Gotukola juices and the various methods of preparation have been a part of tradition for a long time in Sri Lanka.
 Dharshan's Gotukola drink is named Centella after its scientific name and contains no water and no added sugars or sweeteners.

 In 2017, Munidasa was awarded the Business Today Passionate Award, which recognized pioneering individuals, who single-handedly created novel concepts and succeeded in making them a reality and who have driven the economy of Sri Lanka in the same manner as the corporate sector.
 Having opened Café Nihonbashi at the Radh Hotel in Kandy (2018), Dharshan introduced Casual Washoku to the hill capital of Sri Lanka, serving a selection of signature Japanese dishes in an informal setting.

 Munidasa expanded Ministry of Crab on an international level by opening the first overseas restaurant in Shanghai at the People's Park in October 2018.
 In 2019, Ministry of Crab opened four more restaurants - Ministry Crab Manila at Shangri-La, at the Fort Hotel in January, Ministry of Crab Mumbai at the Zaveri House in Khar in February, Ministry of Crab Maldives at the Marina @ CROSSROADS in October and Ministry of Crab Bangkok in Sukhumvit Soi - 31 in December.

-In 2020, Dharshan expanded Nihonbashi to the Maldives, with the launch of Nihonbashi Blue at The Marina @ CROSSROADS the most comprehensive and ambitious integrated leisure and entertainment development undertaken in the country (and where Ministry of Crab Maldives is also situated).
+In 2020, Dharshan expanded Nihonbashi to the Maldives, with the launch of Nihonbashi Blue at The Marina @ CROSSROADS an integrated leisure and entertainment development undertaken in the country (and where Ministry of Crab Maldives is also situated).
 Nihonbashi Blue offers a sophisticated cuisine philosophy inspired by the principles of Washoku and emulates its Colombo flagship, with its sake bar, tatami-seating area and sushi counter with dedicated sushi chefs.

-Also at CROSSROADS, Maldives is Carne Diem Grill, Dharshan's unconventional and avant-garde steakhouse.
+Also at CROSSROADS, Maldives is Carne Diem Grill, Dharshan's steakhouse.
 It is built around a unique charcoal grill oven 'Ignis Maximus' created by Dharshan himself, which is based on the principles of the charcoal yakitori grills of Japan.
-The meat is skewered and exposed to the direct radiation of the embers as the oven harnesses the raw power of charcoal to create a high cooking temperature, finishing the cuts at 750 °C, cooking the perfect steak in a matter of minutes.
+The meat is skewered and exposed to the direct radiation of the embers as the oven creates a high cooking temperature of 750°C. This cooks a steak in a matter of minutes.